Lab 01 - Booleans, Conditionals, & Console I/O

 <suite of statements>

-• The else if/elif and else clauses are optional, and you can have any number of elif clauses, but only 1 else.
+• The elif (short for ‘else if’) and else clauses are optional, and you can have any number of elif clauses, but only 1 else.

 • A conditional expression is an expression that evaluates to either a truthy value (True, a non-zero integer, etc.) or a falsy value (False, 0, None, “”, [], etc.).